sanfrancesco/prerendercloud-lambda-edge/README.md

 # prerendercloud-lambda-edge

-Server-side rendering (prerendering) via Lambda@Edge for single-page apps hosted on CloudFront with an s3 origin.
+Server-side rendering (pre-rendering) via Lambda@Edge for single-page apps hosted on CloudFront with an s3 origin.

-This is a [serverless](https://github.com/serverless/serverless) project that deploys 2 functions to Lambda, and then associates them with your CloudFront distribution.
+This is a [serverless](https://github.com/serverless/serverless) project with a `make deploy` command that:

+1. deploys 2 functions to Lambda
+2. associates them with your CloudFront distribution
+3. clears/invalidates your CloudFront cache

 Read more: